Training & workshops

 Tom Montagu-PollockCazenove Charities

-Tom is a full member (MCSI) of the Chartered Institute for Securities and Investment.
-He has also completed the London Business School Foundation and Endowment Asset Management Course.
+Tom is a chartered member (FCSI) of the Chartered Institute for Securities and Investment and has completed the London Business School Foundation and Endowment Asset Management Course.
+He is also a Trustee and member of the Investment Sub-Committee of the Natasha Allergy Research Foundation.

 Caspar RockCazenove Capital